 Address: 1 Monument Circle, Indianapolis, IN 46204

-The Soldiers and Sailors Monument features a variety of sculptures that are placed on the structure as well as around it.
-These sculptures depict different branches of the early military as well as other military themes.
-There is also an observatory within the monument that can be reached by climbing 330 stairs to an elevation of more than 230 feet above the street.
-An elevator is available for a small fee.
+The Soldiers and Sailors Monument features a range of sculptures on the structure as well as around the military park.
+These sculptures depict different branches of the early military and other militia themes.
+In addition, an observatory within the monument can be reached by climbing 330 stairs.
+Once you reach the top, you will be more than 230 feet above the street.
+An elevator ride is available for a small fee.

-If you’d like to learn more about the conflicts that have defined American history and the sacrifices of those who served, you should pay a visit to the Indiana War Memorial Museum, just a few minutes away.
+To learn more about the conflicts like World War I and World War II that have defined American history and the sacrifices of those who served, you should stop by the Indiana War Memorial Museum (up ahead) and USS Indianapolis National Memorial.

 Address: IWM,55 E Michigan St, Indianapolis, IN 4620